• Skip to main content

 No ratings yet

-Tarator Sauce (Kalamar Sosu)
+Calamari Sauce (Kalamar Sosu)

 By Zerrin & Yusuf

-Turkish tarator sauce is a creamy, tangy dip perfect for seafood like fried calamari and mussels.
+Turkish calamari sauce is a creamy, tangy dip perfect for seafood like fried calamari and mussels.
 Made with yogurt, breadcrumbs, walnuts, and garlic, it’s easy to prepare and full of flavor.
 Serve it with seafood, fresh veggies, or even as a salad dressing.

 Yields: 2 servings